ducquando/learn-swift/README.md

 Since Apple creates Swift, they require that developers *use Swift to make app for their operating systems* such as iOS, iPadOS, and MacOS.
 Apple also creates a paired compiler to run Swift code, which is named Xcode.
 You will find Xcode hard-to-use at first, but it will become mush easier and more powerful when continue being used.
 Additionally, SwiftUI, an UI development tool intergrated in Xcode, is made in a way that runs and previews the code’s result directly on an Apple device instead of a console or pop-up window like Python does.

 There are many resources for developers who are investigating Swift.
-To find general information, you can go to [Apple Developer: Swift Overview](https://developer.apple.com/swift/); or you can visit [Swift's homepage](https://www.swift.org) for more detailed information.
+To find general information, you can go to [Apple Developer: Swift](https://developer.apple.com/swift/); or you can visit [Swift's homepage](https://www.swift.org) for more detailed information.
 If you are first-time programmer, Apple has an app called [Swift Playground](https://developer.apple.com/swift-playgrounds/), which offers fun and interacting lessons on coding and building apps using Swift.
 Like other programming languages, Swift also has a detailed [documentation](https://docs.swift.org/swift-book/) and a public source code hosted on [Apple’s GitHub](https://github.com/apple) in case one wants to dig down into.

 ## 2. Getting Started